ecmwf/climetlab/docs/guide/datasets.rst

     For instance, the plugin `climetlab_weather_on_sun` could provide the datasets `sun-flare` and `sun-storm`.
     `pip install climetlab_weather_on_sun` allows to do
     `climetlab.load_dataset("sun-flare")` and `climetlab.load_dataset("sun-storm")

-There is **currently** (this may change) no need to import the plugin package, i.e. no `import climetlab_demo_dataset` to load the dataset `demo-dataset`.
-(see how the :ref:`dataset plugins <contributing/datasets>` work to know more).
-When sharing a python notebook, it is a good practice to add `!pip install climetlab-...` at the top of the notebook.
-It is also possible to add `import climetlab_...` in order to make clear which packages are needed to run the notebook, especially if the plugin name does not match the dataset name.

 Xarray for gridded data
 -----------------------